Lindsey Wilson University: Track and field

 The Blue Raider Track and Field team participates in both indoor and outdoor seasons.

 Men's team won the Outdoor Mid-South Conference Championship in 2015.
 The men's team also boasts thirty-three NAIA Indoor All-Americans and twenty-two NAIA Outdoor All-Americans.

 The women won the Outdoor Mid-south Conference Championship in 2014.
 The women's team has produced sixteen Indoor NAIA All-Americans and eleven Outdoor NAIA All-Americans.
 In 2005 Anine Stanley earned the national championship in the 3,000-meter Race Walk.

 Volleyball

 The Blue Raider volleyball team has won three Mid-South Conference Championships, with five women awarded NAIA All-American, and six Honorable Mentions.
 The team also won the 2017 NAIA National Championship defeating Dordt College in four sets.

 Volleyball coach Andy Cavins, was awarded Mid-South Conference Coach of the Year in 2014 and 2015.

 Wrestling

 Wrestling was added to Lindsey Wilson's athletic program in the fall of 2009.
 The wrestling team finished second in the NAIA national championship in the 2016 season.
+The team is currently coached by Jameel Bryant who won 2 Individual NAIA National Championships while he was an athlete at Lindsey.

 Alumni

-The college has more than 10,000.
-Notable alumni include:
+Since its founding in 1903, the university has had several notable alumni.